Defterdar/nc3ctf2020/README.md

 The first task in Julegåden is to find the password from the following string:
 > Koden er: ‮2020‭Nisse‮jul‭Bar‮eDen‭bedste

-Highlighting the string results in the cursor jumping to the end of the string and back to the beginning.
+Highlighting the string results in the cursor jumping back and forth.
 ![Alt kode](https://i.imgur.com/dNBC8Ae.png)

 -------